 Acts 18:21 But bade them, I [Paul] must by all means keep this feast that cometh in Jerusalem but I will return again unto you, if God will.
 And he sailed from Ephesus.
 (KJV)

-This “feast that cometh in Jerusalem” is one of the three Feasts of the LORD, where the men of the Commonwealth of Israel are commanded to appear in Jerusalem; the Feast of Unleavened Bread, the Feast of Weeks and the Feast of Booths ~
+This “feast that cometh in Jerusalem” is one of the three Feasts of the LORD, in which the men of the Commonwealth of Israel are commanded to appear in Jerusalem; the Feast of Unleavened Bread, the Feast of Weeks and the Feast of Booths ~

-The Apostle Paul and his associates are acknowledging, observing, and keeping the High Sabbath Feast of God that mainstream theology calls a “ceremonial” Law; (in the time line of the ‘Book of Acts’, it is logically the Feast of Booths).
+The apostle Paul and his associates are acknowledging, observing, and keeping the High Sabbath Feast of God that mainstream theology calls a “ceremonial” Law; (in the time line of the ‘Book of Acts’, it is logically the Feast of Booths).
 If Paul really taught the Law of Moses was abolished why would he care about the Feast Laws; it’s not a “so-called-moral Law”?
 If he was teaching the nations/gentiles, that the Law of Moses was done away with, why did he openly proclaim that he intended to keep this Law?
-He had “supposedly” been telling others to denounce this Law as obsolete and abolished.?.?
+According to today’s mainstream Christian system Paul had “supposedly” been telling others to denounce this Law as obsolete and abolished.?.?

 The Law of God given through Moses is either abolished or it’s valid; it can’t be both at the same time…